coder/coder/dogfood/README.md

 Ammar is this template's admin.

-This template runs the `gcr.io/coder-dogfood/master/coder-dev-ubuntu` Docker image in a `sysbox-runc` container.

 ## Personalization

 The startup script runs your `~/personalize` file if it exists.

-## How is this hosted?
+## Hosting

 Coder dogfoods on a beefy, single Teraswitch machine.

-We decided to use a bare metal provider for best-in-class cost-to-performance.
-We decided to use a single machine for crazy fast parallelized builds and tests.
+- We decided to use a bare metal provider for best-in-class cost-to-performance.
+- We decided to use a single machine for to leverage vertical scaling for fast parallelized builds and tests.

-## How is the provisioner configured?
+## Provisioner Configuration

-Our dogfood VM runs an SSH tunnel to our dogfood Docker host's docker socket.
+Our dogfood coderd box runs an SSH tunnel to our dogfood Docker host's docker socket.

-The socket is mounted on `/var/run/dogfood-docker.sock`.
+The socket is mounted onto `/var/run/dogfood-docker.sock` in the coderd box.

-The SSH command can be found hanging out in the screen session named `forward`.
+The SSH tunnel command can be found hanging out in the screen session named `forward`.

-The tunnel and corresponding SSH key is under the root user.
+The tunnel and corresponding SSH key is owned by root.